Inapproximability of actions and Kazhdan's property (T): Introduction

-\begin{remark} Note that for every sofic approximation of $\Gamma$ the edges with labels in $S_{\Gamma}$ induce a graph that is essentially a vertex disjoint union of expander graphs.
-The theorem requires somewhat more, i.e., that it is (essentially) an expander graph. \end{remark}
+\begin{remark} By \cite{kunkazhdan}, for every sofic approximation of a Kazhdan group $\Gamma$, the edges labeled by elements of $S_{\Gamma}$ induce, essentially, a vertex-disjoint union of expander graphs.
+Theorem~\ref{main} requires the stronger assumption that the resulting spanning subgraphs form, essentially, a single expander sequence. \end{remark}

+The mechanism behind Theorem~\ref{main} is as follows.
+Since the two factors commute in $\Gamma \times \Delta$, the permutations defined by elements of $\Delta$ are almost automorphisms of the $\Gamma$-labeled subgraphs of a sufficiently good sofic approximation.
+The composition of two $\varepsilon$-almost automorphisms need only be a $2\varepsilon$-almost automorphism, so the almost automorphisms at a fixed error scale do not themselves form a group.
+We prove, however, that they can be improved without moving them far in Hamming distance.
+Expansion then implies that sufficiently accurate almost automorphisms split into well-separated Hamming-distance clusters, and these clusters carry a natural finite group structure.
+Given a finite subset of $\Delta$, the corresponding elements determine distinct clusters, and multiplication is preserved whenever the relevant products remain in the finite subset.
+This produces the required partial embedding into a finite group.

-As a consequence of Theorem \ref{main}, we show that certain group actions are not approximable by finite labeled graphs in the local-global sense \cite{hatami}, a notion of convergence induced by the colored neighborhood metric of Bollob\'as and Riordan \cite{bollobas}.
-Moreover, these actions do not weakly contain any ultra-product of a finite sequence of graphs, i.e., this half of the local-global convergence already fails.
+As a consequence of Theorem~\ref{main}, we obtain p.m.p.\ actions which cannot be approximated by finite labeled graphs in the local-global sense of Hatami, Lov\'asz and Szegedy \cite{hatami}, based on the colored neighborhood statistics of Bollob\'as and Riordan \cite{bollobas}.
+We use weak containment in the one-sided local-global sense described in Section~2, following the framework of \cite{kechris}.

-\begin{theorem} Let $\Gamma$ be a countable Kazhdan group and $\Delta$ a finitely generated group, which is not {\rm LEF}.
+\begin{theorem} Let $\Gamma$ be a countable Kazhdan group and let $\Delta$ be a finitely generated group which is not {\rm LEF}.
 Consider an almost free, probability measure preserving action of $\Gamma \times \Delta$ on a probability measure space such that the restriction of the action to $\Gamma$ is ergodic.
-Then this action does not weakly contain any sequence of finite graphs.
+Then this action does not weakly contain any sequence of finite labeled graphs.
 In particular, it is not a local-global limit of finite graphs. \end{theorem}

-The simplest example of such an action is the Bernoulli shift of $\Gamma \times \Delta$, this satisfies the conditions of the theorem.

-\begin{proof}[Proof of Theorem \ref{main2}] Consider a sofic approximation of $\Gamma \times \Delta$.
-We may assume that its edges are labeled by $S_{\Gamma} \cup S_{\Delta}$.
-Restricting labels to $S_{\Gamma}$ and using the main result of \cite{kunkazhdan}, we obtain a vertex disjoint union of expander graphs after making irrelevant changes to the labels, since it is a sofic approximation of $\Gamma$.
-Theorem~\ref{main} implies that it can not be an expander graph sequence.
-On the other hand, the action of $\Gamma$ is strongly ergodic, since it is ergodic and $\Gamma$ is a Kazhdan group.
-However, if the graph sequence was weakly contained by a strongly ergodic action there would be only one large component.
-This is a contradiction. \end{proof}